A Guide to Management Information Systems (MIS)

 Functions of MIS

 The primary function of MIS is to report on business operations to support decision-making and ensure that the organization is managed more efficiently.
-This will help the company reach its full potential and thus gain a competitive advantage.
+This will enable the company to reach its full potential and gain a competitive advantage.
 Listed below are some of the crucial functions of MIS.

 Provide Easy Access to the Information

-MIS allows teams convenient access to marketing, financial or operational information.
-MIS reports strategically storing large amounts of information about the business in a central location that managers can easily access over a network.
+MIS provides teams with convenient access to marketing, financial, or operational information.
+MIS reports strategically store large amounts of information about the business in a central location that managers can easily access over a network.

 Data Collection

-Data from the company’s day-to-day operations are collected and combined with data from outside sources.
-This allows a healthy and functional relationship between distributors, points of sale, and any other supply chain member.
+Data from the company’s day-to-day operations is collected and combined with data from outside sources.
+This enables a healthy and functional relationship among distributors, points of sale, and other supply chain members.

 Performance Tracking

-As production and sales numbers are recorded and stored in a central database, MIS plays a crucial role in keeping track of the performance of the employees.
-This information helps detect issues early and make the right decisions quickly using the latest information.
+As production and sales numbers are recorded and stored in a central database, MIS plays a crucial role in tracking the performance of employees.
+This information helps detect issues early and make informed decisions quickly, utilising the latest data.

 Foster Collaboration in the Workplace